MV10/mv10.github.io/_posts/2023-09-09-monkey-hi-hat-multi-pass-rendering.md

 If you were here simply to learn about multipass rendering, you should check out the demo repository mentioned at the start.
 Even if you aren't using the OpenTK .NET wrapper, you won't have any difficulty translating that into true OpenGL calls in C or C++, or using any other reasonably-thin GL wrapper to do the same thing.

-Hope you found it useful and interesting -- and that you enjoy Monkey Hi Hat and...
+I hope that you enjoy Monkey Hi Hat and...

 ![leeloo-multipass](/assets/2023/09-09/multipass.gif)